dart-lang/site-www/src/tools/sdk/index.md

 Dart apps.
 To learn about other tools you can use for Dart development, see [Dart Tools](/tools).

-The [DartPad][]{: target="_blank"} is a great way to learn how to write a simple app in the Dart language, once you are ready to develop real apps, you need the Dart SDK.

 This site's documentation and examples use the [{{site.data.pkg-vers.SDK.vers}}][site SDK version]{:.no-automatic-external}
 release of the **Dart SDK**.